AleComp7/VTDL---Vehicular-Channel-Model/README.md

 In the **VTDL** folder, you will find all the files required to implement the channel model.

-In the **example_usage** folder, you will instead find a ready-to-run example showing how the model can be used to compare the performance of OTFS and OFDM modulation schemes in vehicular scenarios.
+In the **usage_example** folder, you will instead find a ready-to-run example showing how the model can be used to compare the performance of OTFS and OFDM modulation schemes in vehicular scenarios.

 **Important**